Relying on your own initiatives for growth.

 Scientist Lord Rutherford, the father of nuclear physics, often told his staff at the Cavendish Laboratory in Cambridge that if they couldn’t explain their physics to a barmaid, it was bad physics.
 So, when your article is completed, ask someone to read it, preferably an objective female.
 In proof-reading, women are often more diligent than men.
 The article must be understood, unambiguous and cohesive, especially by those unfamiliar with the topic.
 Charge it with conviction, avoid repetition, as it annoys the reader, and remember Robert Frost: “The ear is the only true writer and the only true reader”; that is, endow it with an easy flow.

 When first gathering your information it’s probably best to arrange it in numbered items.
 Often each line represents a paragraph—thoughts are stated in sentences but developed in paragraphs that advance the thought as a whole.

 On using Social Media and modern communications for promotion:

-Bill Mitchell, founder of World Products, reminds us that in the nineteen-nineties he’d put his advertisement in National Dragster and just wait for the phone to ring.
+Bill Mitchell, founder of World Products, reminds us that in the nineteen-nineties he’d put his advertisement in the print publication National Dragster and just wait for the phone to ring.
 Not so today.

 Company email promotions

 One of the best ways of being unsubscribed is to send out too many newsletters.
-People are bombarded with them, and instead of them raising your company’s profile you are regarded as a nuisance.
+Long-suffering recipients are bombarded with them, and instead of them raising your company’s profile you are regarded as a nuisance.